Spacestation Gaming: 2019

 SSG entered 2019 with the announcement of their joining the Paladins Premier League.
 SSG also debuted its complete team of Rainbow Six players and creators, hoping to further integrate with the gaming community.
 Shortly after this announcement, the team placed in the top ten at The Six Invitational, 2019.
 The first SSG Apex Legends team was also announced and competed at the X-Games.
 In March, SSG announced their PUBG Mobile team, and soon after, they announced an updated 2019 Rocket League roster.
 This Rocket League team went on to compete in the Rocket League Season 8 Worlds.
 Sypical, a member of that team, was awarded Regular Season MVP for the 8th season of the RLCS.

 SSG announced a brand partnership with Champion in April, which was released in Foot Locker stores across the United States.
 This partnership later grew into a full-fledged partnership, with additional SSG merchandise released by the brand.
 In August, SSG announced their first Brawl Stars roster, with additional rosters in other regions like Brazil and Southeast Asia announced in the following months.
 In October, SSG announced its partnership with mobile creators Powerbang and Clash With Ash.
 This partnership would see the development of new business ventures and new relationships with the mobile community.
-On October 15, SSG officially exited the PUBG esports scene, citing non-existent communication, a lack of feedback, and support from the league.
+On October 15, SSG officially exited the PUBG esports scene, citing a lack of communication, inadequate feedback, and insufficient support from the league.
 SSG made their entry into Smash Bros Ultimate in November with the signing of LeoN, while the organization's first Trackmania racer, Matt, joined the organization in early December as their racer in the new Trackmania Grand League.
 On December 15, the SSG Rainbow Six: Siege team took first place at the US National Championship, earning the title of Team USA.
 The SSG Rocket League team also competed in Madrid for the RLCS World Championship, taking third place.